sophie-a-lee/personal_website/content/courses/regression_with_r/index.md

 ### Target audience
 Anyone looking to gain a deeper understanding of their data, account for multiple variables within their analysis, and add one of the most powerful quantitative approaches to their toolkit.

-This course does not require any prior statistical training, although understanding the interpretation of confidence intervals and p-values is helpful (for a brief introduction to inferential statistics, check out my [free course here](https://equationsofdisease.com/courses/inferential-statistics/)). participants are expected to be comfortable with loading and tidying data in RStudio using the Tidyverse package (I offer a short course on everything you need to know [here!](/courses/intro_r_tidyverse)).
+This course does not require any prior statistical training, although understanding the interpretation of confidence intervals and p-values is helpful (for a brief introduction to inferential statistics, check out my [free course here](https://equationsofdisease.com/courses/inferential-statistics/)).

+Participants are expected to be comfortable with loading and tidying data in RStudio using the Tidyverse package (I offer a short course on everything you need to know [here!](/courses/intro_r_tidyverse)).

 ---